Benefits for Beginners

 Ancillary benefits are all non-health plan benefits, including secondary types of health insurance that cover miscellaneous medical expenses.
 Common examples of ancillary benefits include:

 - Dental insurance

 - Short-term disability insurance

 - Long-term disability insurance

 Each of these benefit types can be classified as both a fringe benefit and an ancillary benefit.

-Now that we’ve classified benefit types, let’s look at the most attractive employee benefits.
+Not all benefits are created equal.
+From trending to always-popular, often the most attractive employee benefits help keep turnover rates low on teams.
 Rather than simply offering increased wages, employers are increasingly offering unique benefit packages that reflect company culture and employee preferences.

 - Tuition assistance